On ZpZp[u, v]-additive cyclic and constacyclic codes: Acknowledgement

 \section{Acknowledgement}

-The authors are thankful to University Grant Commission(UGC), Govt. of India for financial support under Ref.
-No. 20/12/2015(ii)EU-V dated 31/08/2016 and Indian Institute of Technology Patna for providing the research facilities.
+The authors are thankful to the Department of Science and Technology (DST) (under project MTR/2022/001052, vide Diary No. SERB/F/8787/ 2022-2023 dated 29 December, 2022) for financial supports and Indian Institute of Technology Patna for providing the research facilities.
+We would like to thank Prof. Patrick Sol\`{e} (University Aix-Marseille, Marseille, France) for his careful reading and suggestions.